 - Computers and electronics average 23%

-Close ratios are a good way to measure performance, so you'll want to keep an eye on them across your team.
+Close ratios are a good way to measure performance, so you'll want to monitor them across your team.

 6. Less than half of proposals are won